charleswasaway/charleswasaway/README.md

 <p align="center">Craig Tucker is a heavy kin of mine, but it doesn’t mean I think I am him.
 I don't believe in "doubles," so if you kin him too, I couldn't care less.
 (I also kin Stan & Kyle too, but not as much).

+<p align="center"> You can learn more about me by checking out my Pronouns Page and StrawPage!

 ------------------------------------------------------------------------------------------------------------------

 <p align="center">DNI If: